RU1NJURED

 Brain Injury

 A more serious head injury that messes with how the brain works.
+It falls under the category of serious personal injury types.
 For example, a worker falls off a scaffolding at his job and he hits the ground hard, landing on his head with a sickening thud.
 The injury may take some time to stop hurting, but also messes with his memory and focus for months, further struggling with mental health.

 Spinal Injury